anyaevostinar/anyaevostinar.github.io/classes/201-f25/exams-overview.md

 ### Graphs

 #### Core
-* GR1: Identify the first level of BFS
+* GR1: Identify the full sequence of BFS
-* GR2: Identify the first sequence of DFS
+* GR2: Identify the full sequence of DFS
 * GR3: Define the Big-O of BFS and DFS

 #### Advanced